Physics-Enforced Modeling for Insertion Loss of Transmission Lines by Deep Neural Networks: Background and Motivation

 where $S_{21}$ represents the transmission S-parameter of high-speed interconnects from port 1 to port 2.
 We perform our study on an open SI/PI dataset, which has transmission lines on 11 cavity PCB with two 10x10 via-arrays~\cite{Morten:IA'21}.
 Fig.~\ref{fig:TopView} shows the top view of the first signal layer on the PCB.
 There are six striplines with 12 ports, which provide a high-speed link between two 10x10 via-arrays.
 The side view of the PCB is shown in Fig.~\ref{fig:SideView}.
 The PCB consists of dielectric, vias, power planes, ground planes and signal layers.
 A cavity is formed between two adjacent power and ground planes.
 Fig.~\ref{fig:IL} shows the insertion loss of the six interconnects on the PCB with specific design parameters.

 We then try to develop the parameterized models of the insertion loss with respect to some design parameters.
-One straightforward solution is to apply fully connected neural networks.
+One straightforward solution is to apply fully connected neural networks, as shown in Fig.~\ref{fig:FNN}.
 For instance, we can model the insertion loss $IL_{71}$ of the interconnect from port 1 to port 7.
-The inputs and outputs of the neural networks are listed in Table~\ref{table:IO_NN}.
+The inputs and outputs of the neural networks are shown in Fig.~\ref{fig:FNN}.

 The dataset with 7030 samples is randomly split into a training set with 5624 samples (80\%) and test set with 1406 samples (20\%).
 To train the neural networks easily, we rescale all input and output features to [-1, 1] using the min-max normalization method.
 The predictions on the test set are shown in Fig.~\ref{fig:NN}.
 The mean-square-error (MSE) is 0.0145.